achen1296/Apple-Music-Editor/README.md

 - 0x 00 00 00 01 = is true
 - 0x 02 00 00 01 = is false

-Offset 56 match value: not used (all default as described above)
+Offset 56 arguments: not used (all default as described above)

 ## Numerics